 Difference between controlled and uncontrolled public land and cremation

 There are some distinctions between controlled and uncontrolled public lands.
 A controlled public land would be a city park or landmark.
 If you are scattering ashes in these locations, you would need to contact the local municipality regarding whether a permit is required.
-For uncontrolled public lands, such as public trails or woodlands, you don’t have to request permission.
+For uncontrolled public lands, such as public trails or woodlands, you likely don’t have to request permission, but you should check with local regulations first.

 However, there are cultural aspects to consider since not all religious beliefs, such as Orthodox Judaism, support cremation.
 To avoid upsetting anyone, consider concealing the ashes in an urn and choose an area that is off the public’s beaten path.
 This way the cremated remains will be less likely to be disturbed or removed without your permission.

 The leading resource on whether you can spread ashes at sea is the Environmental Protection Agency (EPA).
-According to federal regulation 40 CFR 229.1, titled General Permits for Ocean Dumping, the EPA has issued a general permit that allows for the spreading of ashes at sea.
+In federal regulation 40 CFR 229.1, the EPA has issued a general permit that allows for the spreading of ashes at sea.
 This permit is a part of the Marine Protection, Research and Sanctuaries Act (MPRSA).
-It states that ocean dumping in small quantities, including for burial at sea, is permitted.
+The MPRSA gives the EPA authority to issue permits for ocean dumping, within certain limitations.
+Under this authority, the EPA established federal regulations relating to burial at sea.
 Also, since this is a general permit, you do not have to file a special permit request.

 There are a few details and boxes to check, though.
-Check out these exceptions to the ruling of the MPRSA general permit:
+Check out these requirements for scattering cremains at sea:

-- You must place the remains beyond 3 nautical miles from the shoreline.
-Anything closer than 3 nautical miles is not allowed.
+- You must place the remains no closer than three nautical miles from the shoreline.
+Anything closer than three nautical miles is not allowed.

 - You cannot release pet remains in the ocean.